relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/04 - Python Functions, Classes, and Modules/main.md

 &nbsp;

-To define a function in Python, you use the keyword **def**, a name for the function, a set of parentheses enclosing any arguments you want to pass to the function, and a color at the end.
+To define a function in Python, you use the keyword **def**, a name for the function, a set of parentheses enclosing any arguments you want to pass to the function, and a colon at the end.
 The name of the function must follow these rules:

 -   Must not start with a number
 -   Must not be a reserved Python word, a built-in function (for example, **print()**, **input()**, **type()**), or a name that has already been used as a function or variable Can be any combination of the A-Z, a-z, 0-9 and the underscore (_) and dash (-)